csbg/BioinformaticsPracticals1/Script_UNIX.md

 ### File pattern matches

-Commands can be executed on multiple files at the same time using pattern matches.
+Commands can be executed on multiple files at the same time using pattern matches (we have used this already above).

 ```
 ls -l